Yashi-Singh-9/GitHub-User-Search-App/README.md

-Absolutely!
-Here's your **README.md template rewritten for the GitHub User Search App challenge**, based on your shared HTML, Stylus, and JavaScript code.

----

 # Frontend Mentor - GitHub User Search App Solution

-This is a solution to the [GitHub user search app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/github-user-search-app-CurE4qGq6).
+This is a solution to the [GitHub user search app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/github-user-search-app-Q09YOgaH6).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ---